Daniel-KM/Omeka-S-module-Log/README.md

 The logs are [PSR-3] compliant: they can managed by any other tool that respects this standard (see below).
 They can be translated too.

-WARNING: Some exceptions may not be logged in some cases.
-So it may not be used for production for now.

 Installation
 ------------

-The module uses an external library, [webui-popover], so use the release zip to install it, or use and init the source.
+The module uses an external library, [`webui-popover`], so use the release zip to install it, or use and init the source.

+See general end user documentation for [installing a module].

 * From the zip